justono1/family-history-storybook/README.md

-# Family Story Creator
+# Family History Storybook

-Family Story Creator helps guide users by working with them to request information about a particular family member and generate a tory about their life.
+Family History Storybook helps users uncover and share meaningful details about a family member’s life.
+By guiding them through thoughtful prompts and questions, it encourages the recall of memories and anecdotes they may not have otherwise considered.
+Once the information is gathered, Family History Storybook collaborates with the user to craft a compelling narrative about their loved one’s life.

 ## Using this example